Obon: History of Obon matsuri

 The Japanese Obon Festival is heavily influenced by the Ghost Festival of Buddhism and the Chinese Taoist Zhongyuan (中元) Festival.

 Before Buddhism came to Japan, there was already a custom in place to beckon the deceased home to their families twice a year, both in spring and autumn, on the night of the full moon.
 This custom already had a close connection to the ancestor-veneration characteristic it has in modernity.

 The Buddhist tradition originates from the story of Maha Maudgalyayana (Mokuren), a disciple of the Buddha, who used his supernatural powers to look upon his deceased mother only to discover she had fallen into the Realm of Hungry Ghosts and was suffering.
 Greatly disturbed, he went to the Buddha and asked how he could release his mother from this realm.
 Buddha instructed him to make offerings to the many Buddhist monks who had just completed their summer retreat on the fifteenth day of the seventh month.
 Mokuren did this and, thus, saw his mother's release.
 He also began to see the true nature of her past selflessness and the sacrifices she had made for him during her lifetime.
 The disciple, happy because of his mother's release from suffering and grateful for her many kindnesses, danced with joy.
 From this dance of joy comes the Bon Odori or "Bon Dance", a time during which ancestors and their sacrifices are remembered and appreciated.
 See also: Ullambana Sutra.

-In recorded history, Obon was practised as a Buddhist tradition first under the reign of Empress Suiko (592—628).
+In recorded history, Obon was practiced as a Buddhist tradition first under the reign of Empress Suiko (592–628).
 By 733, it seems to have been introduced as a customary Buddhist holiday in Japan within the court.